roshiajin-kunai/sakkamade.github.io/_posts/doll/2021-02-19-autodoll-extra-5.md

 "Ah—, adorable!
 What an adorable girl!
 My daughter is so adorable!"

-They rubbed their cheeks together, after Yuuyami had risen Yggdrasil up.
+They rubbed their cheeks together, after Yuuyami had lifted Yggdrasil up.
-Incidentally, upon an equal development regarding to Haruka, she seldom resists, saying, "I~am rather full-fledged intelligent life-form yet."
-Well, she, however, is not actually rejects me, this is a rebellious phase I fear?
+Incidentally, upon such an action towards Haruka, she a little resists, saying, "I am a full-fledged intelligent life-form yet, _desu~_."
+Well, she is, however, not actually reject me; this is a rebellious phase, I fear?
 Until Yuuyami grew satisfied, she rubbed her cheek against Yggdrasil's,  slowly lowering, thereafter, Yggdrasil into the lea of iris flowers.